kubernetes-sigs/gateway-api/geps/gep-5091/index.md

 ---
-title: "GEP-5091: PayloadProcessor Resource"
+title: "GEP-5091: PayloadProcessor Resource - Internal Processing"
 ---

 * Issue: [#5091](https://github.com/kubernetes-sigs/gateway-api/issues/5091)
   * Incubated by the [AI Gateway Working Group](https://github.com/kubernetes-sigs/wg-ai-gateway/blob/main/proposals/7-payload-processing.md)
 * Status: Provisional

-## TLDR
+## Summary

 This GEP proposes a new `PayloadProcessor` resource that enables declarative, ordered processing of HTTP request and response **payloads** (headers *and* body) within the Gateway API framework.
-Today, Gateway API filters operate on headers, paths, and query parameters — but cannot inspect or act on the request body.
+Today, Gateway API filters operate on headers, paths, and query parameters — but do not define mechanisms for acting on the request and response body.
 Modern workloads, particularly AI inference, require body-level processing for routing, security, and compliance decisions.